-Pet First Aid Awareness: Be prepared with your own DIY kit
+Pet First Aid Awareness: DIY Kit

 April is National Pet First Aid Awareness Month and we want you to be aware of some tools to keep on hand should your pet become injured or ill.
 During this time of quarantine, our pets are thrilled to have us all working from home, but that doesn't mean they can't still get themselves hurt from overexertion or getting into accidents even with us around.
 That's why it's important to have a first aid kit at the ready to help your pet during a time of need.